epfllibrary/2018-11-20-epfl/index.md

 {% endif %}

 <h2 id="registration">Registration</h2>
 Please register through our booking system following [this link](https://bookwhen.com/fr/epfl_library#focus=ev-sc53-20181120130000).
-Note that registration is open to EPFL PhD Students and researchers, if you are not part of the EPFL community, please contact us.
+Note that registration is open to EPFL PhD Students and researchers.
+If you are not part of the EPFL community but interested in attending these workshops, please contact us.

 <h2 id="general">General Information</h2>